Here's a Complete List of all the Upcoming DC Movies

 Director Todd Phillips’ (The Hangover) standalone Joker movie will be the first entry in the DC Dark/Black universe —a line of films that take place outside of the DC Extended Universe, where Jared Leto plays the Joker.

-As the latest star to take up the mantle of Gotham’s Clown Prince of Crime, Joaquin Phoenix follows in the footsteps of A-listers like Jack Nicholson and Heath Ledger.
+As the latest star to take on the role of Gotham’s Clown Prince of Crime, Joaquin Phoenix follows in the footsteps of A-listers like Jack Nicholson and Heath Ledger.
 But unlike his predecessors, Phoenix will portray the Joker in the years before he becomes Batman’s archnemesis.
 The origin flick will chronicle failed comedian Arthur Fleck’s descent into madness and eventual transformation into the titular villain, and has been described by Warner Bros. as an “exploration of a man disregarded by society [that] is not only a gritty character study, but also a broader cautionary tale.”

+However, the movie has already come under fire by some critics for sending what has been described as a “dangerous” and “deeply troubling” message.
+In a review that has sparked its own wave of backlash from the movie’s defenders, TIME’s film critic Stephanie Zacharek wrote: “In America, there’s a mass shooting or attempted act of violence by a guy like Arthur practically every other week.
+And yet we’re supposed to feel some sympathy for Arthur, the troubled lamb; he just hasn’t had enough love.”

-The movie will take place in the 1980s and was reportedly inspired by Martin Scorsese’s 1982 cult classic The King of Comedy.
+The movie takes place in the 1980s and was reportedly inspired by Martin Scorsese’s 1982 cult classic The King of Comedy.
 Early reports indicated that Scorsese was attached to the project as a producer, but he is not credited in any capacity.

 Joker also stars Robert De Niro, Marc Maron, Zazie Beetz and Dark Knight Rises alum Brett Cullen, with Dante Pereira-Olson set to appear as a young Bruce Wayne.
 It was co-written by Phillips and Scott Silver (The Fighter).